Hollyhock Seeds

 Alcea rosea

 Large 4-5 in. flowers with brightly colored 'halo' centers.
 These tall, bushy 6-8 ft. tall perennial hollyhocks bloom from July to September.
 Flowers the first year from seed when started early.
-Plants are healthy and rust resistant.
-Halo series hollyhocks are the highest performing, showiest hollyhocks you can grow.
+Halo series hollyhocks are some of the highest performing, showiest hollyhocks you can grow.
+Plants are rust resistant.
 Self-sows.
 Winter hardy to zone 3.

 Individual Single